Daskott/SEAN/README.md

 ```
 ## Start web server

-* To start your web server: Run "gulp" from terminal
+* To start your web server, from terminal run:
 ```
 $ gulp
 ```